CommandPost/FCPCafe/docs/README.md

 Created by Augusto de Fraga.
 Edited by Marcos Castiel (Ep's 1, 2, 5 & 7) and Pedro Ribeiro (Ep's 3, 4 & 6).

 !!!
-We will be adding a full case study soon!
+We will be adding an extensive case study [here](https://fcp.cafe/casestudies/turnofthetide/) soon!
 !!!

 <div class="video-container">